Are you choosing sunflower cultivars to grow in your garden or in containers? I hope some of my favorites might become your favorites, too.

 ‘Mongolian Giant’ seeds are available in 12-gram packets from Botanical Interests.

 Not ready to tend gargantuan stalks, but you still want to enjoy a harvest of homegrown sunflower seeds at the end of the blooming season?
-‘Snacker’ might be your solution!
+‘Super Snack’ might be your solution!

-This popular hybrid is exclusive to Botanical Interests.
-It grows five to seven feet tall, and takes 60 to 70 days to flower.
+This hybrid grows five feet tall, and takes 60 to 70 days to flower.

-The blooms, one per stem, look much like ‘Mongolian Giant’ flowers, only they’re about half the size at just six to eight inches in diameter.
+The blooms, one per stem, look much like ‘Mongolian Giant’ flowers, only they’re about 10 inches in diameter.

 Each produces up to a pound of meaty kernels, and the ripe seeds are ready about a month to six weeks after the plants bloom.